Unity-Technologies/MeshSyncDCCPlugins/Plugins~/Docs/en/BuildDCCPlugins.md

     $ ./clean_and_build_dist
     ```

-1. Gather all the zip files for distribution in one folder and execute `./create_meta` in the folder to generate the meta file.
+1. Gather all the zip files for distribution in one folder and execute `./create_meta > meta.txt` in the folder to generate the meta file.
 1. Upload all the zip files and the meta file to Github